 John was a unique individual.
 He lived an active lifestyle from scuba diving to motorcycle riding.
 He preferred going to the gym over watching TV and would rather be traveling on a plane than riding in a car.
 But just as unique as John was so was his diagnoses in 2018.

-To send flowers in memory of John Thomas Vitale, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Thomas Vitale, please visit our Heartfelt Sympathies Store.